renatawong/quantum-maxcut/README.md

 1. Input a list of edges into the code body at the indicated position.
 2. Hit "Run" to execute the algorithm and print the output.

+Note: If you run the Python version, you will get a dictionary of results as output.

 # Note:
 You may need to adjust the variable t in the CNOT gate.
 It is currently set to the highest possible value indicating that we expect the highest possible cut.
 So, if your output is not producing two spikes (= a maxcut was found), t should be decreased and the code executed again.
 Repeat this procedure till the maxcut is found.